The Words of Mary vs "Another Mary"

+The words of Mary as recorded in the Bible, or lack of them, are important as they reveal how vital Mary was and is in various key spiritual roles.
 Back in the days of the apostle Paul, there was taught a dangerous and false version of Jesus, as well as, the gospel and the Spirit of God.
 These are referred to as another Jesus, another gospel and another Spirit in Scripture ( 2 Cor.
 11:4).
-In our day we could add to that list another Mary.
+In our day, we could add to that list another Mary.
 That’s because the Catholic Church has been proclaiming a non-existent Mary for centuries.
-Their Mary has been hatched from what they call Sacred Tradition—to the spiritual destruction of many sincere people who do not know the message of the New Testament, but only trust their priest for spiritual guidance.
+Their Mary has been hatched from what they call Sacred Tradition—to the spiritual destruction of many sincere people who do not know the message of the New Testament, but only trust their priest for spiritual guidance

-We can better understand the real Mary, the mother of the Lord Jesus, and her significance in various spiritual areas by examining the several times that she spoke.
-There are only four different recorded times that the mother of Jesus spoke in the Bible.
+The words of Mary, the mother of the Lord Jesus, are limited to only four different occasions that she spoke in the Bible.
 The first was her dialog with the angel Gabriel:

 But the angel said to her, “Do not be afraid, Mary, you have found favor with God.
 You will be with child and give birth to a son, and you are to give him the name Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever; his kingdom will never end.”
 “How will this be,” Mary asked the angel, “since I am a virgin?”
 The angel answered, “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 Even Elizabeth your relative is going to have a child in her old age, and she who was said to be barren is in her sixth month.
 For nothing is impossible with God.”
 “I am the Lord’s servant,” Mary answered.
 “May it be to me as you have said.”
 Then the angel left her.
 (Luke 1:30-38)